Meniscus tear: Implants

 Another treatment approach in development is a meniscus implant or "artificial meniscus."
 While many artificial joints and bionic body parts are available, including arms, legs, joints and other body parts, a prosthetic meniscus replacement has yet to be commercially available worldwide.

 The first to be implanted in humans is called the NUsurface Meniscus Implant.
 The implant is made from medical grade plastic and is designed not to require fixation to bone or soft tissue.
 The implant could be a good option for younger, active patients who are considered too young for knee replacement because that surgery lasts only about 10 years.
 The implant has been used in clinical trials in Europe since 2008.
-The first surgery as part of US clinical trials took place in January 2015 at Ohio State University's Wexner Medical Center.
+The first surgery as part of US clinical trials took place in January 2015.
 Two FDA-approved clinical trials evaluating the implant completed enrollment in June 2018.
 In September 2019, the manufacturer received breakthrough designation from the U.S. Food and Drug Administration, and the company expected to file for regulatory approval within the following year.
 In November 2019, the implant became commercially available in Israel.

-Other implants include TRAMMPOLIN and Orthonika.

-Scientists are working to grow an artificial meniscus in the lab.
-Scientists from Cornell and Columbia universities grew a meniscus inside the knee joint of a sheep using a 3-D printer and the sheep's stem cells.
-Similarly, researchers at Scripps Research Shiley Center for Orthopaedic Research and Education reported growing a meniscus.
+In 2018 preliminary research, a meniscus was created with a 3-D printer and a sheep's stem cells.
+Similarly, other researchers reported growing a meniscus.

+Cost-effectiveness of treatments

+A 2023 review found that repair of a torn meniscus was more cost-effective than providing a partial meniscectomy using arthroscopy.
+For degenerative meniscal tears in people with knee osteoarthritis, physical therapy alone was often preferred as the initial, less-costly treatment, whereas cases requiring surgery found that delayed meniscectomy followed by physical therapy was more cost-effective than early surgical intervention.
+More advanced procedures, such as meniscal scaffolds or transplantation, are typically less-developed, less cost-effective, and not commonly recommended.